-September's Labor Market + Economy Is an Equation that Doesn't Add Up
+September 2022 Market Brief: The Labor Market & Economy Is an Equation that Doesn't Add Up

 Welcome to Actalent’s Economy and Labor Market September 2022 Report where we share insights into some of the most important conversations happening in the economy and labor market and help connect the dots about why it matters.